csrail/git_tutorial/tutorial.md

 		* read as: |`git` | `push` | `origin master`

+If you dont set a remote location to point to:
+`git remote` doesn't show anything

+once you do set it,
+`git remote` shows `origin`
+`git remote show origin` show a url that you have set

 ##My version control system works locally, why do I have to put anything online?